monstermichl/vigenere/README.md

 script which tries to decipher Vigenere ciphers based on the given key lengths.

 ## side note
-doesn't work properly yet :)
+seems to work, but not always reliably :)